jinpark-pro/developInSwiftFundamentals/README.md

     - The `Never` option will ensure that the title of that navigation item will never be large.
     - The `Automatic` option will adopt the behavior of the previous view controller in the navigation stack.
     - Unless you have a specific reason to do otherwise, a good first practice is to have your root view controller adopt a large title, and subsequent view controllers adopt smaller titles.

+#### Pass Information

+- In many apps, you’ll need to pass information from one view controller to another before a segue takes place.
+For example, when you tap a name in the Contacts app, details about the contact need to be relayed to the Information screen before it’s presented.
+- To learn how this works, you’ll update the red view controller to include a text field in addition to the button.
+When the button is pressed, triggering the segue, Interface Builder will use any text in the text field as the title for the yellow view controller’s navigation item.
+- Begin by dragging a text field from the Object library onto the red view controller, positioning it just above the button.
+For this example, don't worry about adding constraints.
+- Create an outlet for the text field, naming it “textField.”
+You’ll need to refer to the text field in code so that you can access the text and update the destination’s title accordingly.
+- Every UIViewController has a method, `prepare(for:sender:)`, **which is called before a segue from the view controller takes place**.
+Begin typing “prepare” near the bottom of the ViewController definition, but before the closing bracket.
+Xcode will offer to help you complete the method name.
+Choose `prepare(for segue: UIStoryboardSegue, sender: Any?)` and press the Return key to add the method.
+- The first argument of this method is the segue itself.
+A segue contains a few properties that help to pass information across it:
+  - `identifier` — The name of the segue, which differentiates it from other segues.
+You can set this property in Interface Builder using the Attributes inspector.
+  - `destination` — The view controller that will be displayed once the segue is complete.
+While the value is a UIViewController, you may need to downcast it to a particular UIViewController subclass in order to access properties accessible only on that subclass.
+- Since there’s only one segue on the red view controller, the identifier isn’t needed.
+And since your goal is to update the title property of a navigation item and every UIViewController has this property, there’s no need for the downcast.
+So the code to set the title of the destination’s navigation item is fairly straightforward:

+  - ```swift
+      override func prepare(for segue: UIStoryboardSegue, sender:
+      Any?) {
+          segue.destination.navigationItem.title = textField.text
+      }
+    ```

+- Build and run your app.
+Then enter a short string into the text field.
+When you press the button, the method you just added will update the title on the yellow screen.
+- Writing the code for passing data between scenes can be a little tricky at first.
+But you’ll discover that passing data between screens is extremely useful and will allow you to write very flexible code.
+You’ll continue working with passing information with segues in the Quiz project.